The big wet is bringing challenges and the promise of new life

 Aboriginal and Torres Strait Islander people should be aware that this site may contain images, voices and names of people who have passed away.

-This nocturnal, ground-dwelling bird is famous for avoiding detection, and has been described by the Smithsonian Institution as ‘the planet’s most elusive bird’.
+This critically endangered, ground-dwelling bird is famous for avoiding detection, and has been described by the Smithsonian Institution as ‘the planet’s most elusive bird’.

 The Queensland Government’s approval to transfer a former pastoral lease to Bush Heritage recognised the significance of this land for securing survival of the Night Parrot.